arpit-agr/v3-arpit-codes/src/content/blog/understanding-the-naming-of-text-underline-offset.md

 ---
-title: 'The `text-underline-offset` CSS property'
+title: 'The `text-underline-offset` CSS Property'
 description: '`text-underline-offset` controls the position of the underline and not other possible line decoration options such as `overline` or `line-through`.'
 pubDate: 2024-01-19
 tags: ['css', 'underline', 'offset']